 As a kinship or resource parent, you will assist the child in your care with reaching permanency.
-One way to help the child is by maintaining their family connections.
-Visits between parents and their children are one of the most important factors in successful reunification.
+One way to help the child is by maintaining their family connections to include: siblings, grandparents, aunts, uncles, etc. Visits between parents and their children are one of the most important factors in successful reunification.